blackmann/blackmann.github.io/src/content/blog/a-progressive-society.md

 No matter how small, this influences a lot of things about your lifestyle.
 For example, having this responsibility, will also require you to learn and know a lot of things.
 Personally, this way of thinking has led me to be more sensitive to problems, explore their root causes and hypothesize on different cause of actions.
 I am actually very pragmatic.

 Not to be naive: some reasons/desire to help people are (or can be) secondary.
 And that is fine.
 But without wanting to help people factor, the experience can sometimes be dire.
-And this evident in so many aspects of the Ghanaian society.
+And this is evident in so many aspects of the Ghanaian society.

 Let’s take restaurants for example.
 Yes, the first requirement is to make profits — it’s not a charity.
 For a restaurant business that only cares about that, customer service is a whole story.
 Delivery will take hours to arrive.
 Food taste will be inconsistent.
 On the other hand, for a business that thinks it also exists to feed people: opening very early, closing *strategically* late, serving on time with consistent taste will be a requirement.